-Sudden flare-ups of eye dryness, redness, pain, light sensitivity, blurry vision, tearing, burning, itching, discharge, swollen/inflamed eyelids, and pink eye.
+Sudden flare-ups of eye dryness, eye allergies, redness, pain, light sensitivity, blurry vision, tearing, burning, itching, discharge, swollen/inflamed eyelids, and pink eye.

 Dry eye patients may experience flare-ups weekly, and so having our hydrogel cold compresses handy can make all the difference.
 Use them to get immediate relief during a flare-up, and then get back to your day.
 Make eyecare a part of your daily self-care.
 Plus all of our subscribers get early access to products and more!